What Is a Cancellation Clause?

 Who May Cancel the Policy

-The standard cancellation clause states that the policy may be cancelled by either of two parties: the first named insured or the insurer.
+The standard cancellation clause states that the policy may be canceled by either of two parties: the first named insured or the insurer.
 The first named insured is the person or entity listed first in the declarations, if the policy includes more than one named insured.

 The ISO cancellation clause permits the insurer to cancel your policy for nonpayment of premium or for any other reason.
 In either case, the insurer must mail or deliver written notice to you (the first named insured) within a specified time period.
-If the policy is cancelled because you have not paid the premium, the insurer must mail notification to you at least 10 days before the cancellation becomes effective.
+If the policy is canceled because you have not paid the premium, the insurer must mail notification to you at least 10 days before the cancellation becomes effective.
 If the insurer cancels for any other reason, it must mail notice to you at least 30 days in advance.

 The standard cancellation clause allows the insurer to cancel your policy for any reason it chooses.
 Fortunately, this broad wording is often overridden by a state law.
 Most states have laws that dictate when and how an insurer may cancel an insurance policy (including an insurance binder).
 These laws often contain provisions that differ from the standard cancellation clause.
 The state provisions are typically spelled out in an endorsement attached to the policy.